richard-fisher/ramaze/README.md

-Today Ramaze serves as a framework for those who want to develop their projects in their own way rather than being forced to work in a way that the framework (and it's creators) define.
+Today Ramaze serves as a framework for those who want to develop their projects in their own way rather than being forced to work in a way that the framework (and its creators) define.
 It tries not to make any assumptions and more
 importantly: it puts you back in control of your code.
 An example of this is the default file structure of new Ramaze projects.
 Out of the box a new project uses the MVC pattern.
 The cool thing about Ramaze however is that you're not